 Stroke Rehabilitation Unit Orientation is an online 12-module learning program for healthcare professionals working on an inpatient stroke rehabilitation unit.
 The program is currently available through the Southwestern Ontario Stroke Network.

 Apex Innovations Canadian Hemispheres 2.0™ Stroke Competency Series is an e-learning program comprised of seven comprehensive modules based on best practice recommendations.
 Hemispheres also includes free NIH Stroke Scale Training and certification.
-Please contact your District Stroke Coordinator or the CESN Regional Education Coordinator, Dorothy Burridge if you are interested in registering.
+If you are interested in registering for this program, please download and complete a Memorandum of Understanding which can be emailed to Dorothy Burridge or faxed to 705-792-3316.

 - Brain Anatomy & Physiology